adrienn25/COMP370/README.md

-# COMP370
+# COMP370_HW4

-Projects done for COMP370 (Introduction to Data Science)
+Explores argparse and the CLI to analyse data